Yards Brewing Company: Brewery locations

 The first facility was a garage-sized brewery located at 219 Krams Avenue in Manayunk.
 By the end of 1996, Yards had grown to a production capability of 795 barrels.
 In 1997 Yards moved to 5050 Umbria Street in the neighboring section of Roxborough.
 This larger facility allowed Yards to bottle its beer for the first time, and to contract brew for Manayunk Brewing Company, Dock Street Brewing Company, Barley Creek Brewing Company, and Gravity Brew Co., which has since closed.
 At the height of this location's production, Yards had brewed 2100 barrels.

 Yards Brewing Company moved in 2001 to the old Weisbrod & Hess Brewery in Kensington.
 Tom Kehoe partnered and signed the lease for this property with Bill and Nancy Barton.
 At this new location, Yards was capable of brewing 10,000 barrels.

 This partnership was short lived, and in 2007 Kehoe and the Barton family split ways.
 This allowed Kehoe to sign a lease on the current location property located in Northern Liberties.
 Within the first year at this new location Yards had brewed 6,500 barrels.
-This location was the first brewery in Pennsylvania to be powered, entirely, by wind.
-It features a 100-person maximum capacity pub-styled tasting room, featuring a 12-tap system, a century old billiards table, and a shuffleboard.
-The same year Yards "went 100% green" (2011), they achieved status as a "Regional Craft Brewer" by the Brewer's Association and reintroduced the original 3.5 barrel system, "Yards One."
+In 2011 this location became the first brewery in Pennsylvania to be powered entirely by wind through a supplier agreement.
+It features a 100-person capacity pub-styled tasting room, featuring a 12-tap system, a century old billiards table, and a shuffleboard.
+That year it achieved status as a "Regional Craft Brewer" by the Brewer's Association and reintroduced the original 3.5 barrel system, "Yards One."
 As of 2015, the Northern Liberties location reached a capacity of 55,000 barrels and had successfully brewed 41,500 barrels.

 Despite the large output capacity, Kehoe desired an even larger facility.
 In 2016, Kehoe had stated that Yards was looking to move to a location on the 500 block of Spring Garden Street in Philadelphia.
 Out of the proposed location's 200,000 square feet, Yards' new facility would occupy 80,000 feet.
-Due to concerns of what would happen should Kehoe and the Yards team decide to move yet again, the zoning committee needed to further deliberate the location approval.
 As of March 2017, M&T Bank granted Yards Brewing Company an $8.5 million loan to begin constructing their new 70,000 square foot facility located in the now vacant Destination Maternity headquarters.
 The estimated cost for the completion of the project is $19 million.
 The remaining financial backing is reported to be coming from local and state financing.
 Construction is estimated around $6 million, while equipment is estimated to cost $13 million.
 Tom Kehoe stated that this "labor of love" would bring "new life to this area of Spring Garden" when it opens.
-The tentative launch date is set sometime between October and December 2017.
+The tentative launch date was set sometime between October and December 2017.